 Peony

-Peony is another flower symbolizing love.
+Peony is another flower that means i love you forever.
 It is very common in bridal bouquets.
 However, Peony has a rich significance in Chinese culture.
 It is the country’s national emblem.
 Thus, you will see Peony in various Chinese rituals and celebrations, such as the Chinese New Year.

 Even the word ‘Peony’ comes from Chinese, meaning ‘most lovely.’
 It is the flower that conveys your love for the significant others without speaking in words.